rust-lang/cargo/src/doc/src/reference/build-scripts.md

 directory specified in the [`OUT_DIR` environment variable][build-env].
 Scripts should not modify any files outside of that directory.

+> **Note:** Cargo does not clean or reset `OUT_DIR` between builds.
+The contents
+> of this directory may persist across rebuilds, even if the build script is
+> re-run.
+This behavior is intentional to support incremental builds, such as
+> native code compilation.
+>
+> Build scripts should not assume that `OUT_DIR` is empty.
+If a script requires
+> a clean directory, it is responsible for removing or managing any files or
+> subdirectories it creates.

 Build scripts communicate with Cargo by printing to stdout.
 Cargo will interpret each line that starts with `cargo::` as an instruction that will influence compilation of the package.
 All other lines are ignored.